 How much does it cost?

-You can pay a one-time fee of $149 or break it into three payments of $52.
-And once you join, there are no ongoing fees—you basically pay once, and have access forever.
-In addition, if for any reason you feel the program if not a fit, there is a 100 percent money-back guarantee.
+You pay a one-time fee of $175.
+If you join the 2022 cohort by June 30, you get a discounted rate of only $159 (or pay in three installments of $55 each).
+Once you join, there are no ongoing fees—you basically pay once, and have access forever.
+In addition, if for any reason you feel the program is not a fit, there is a 100 percent money-back guarantee.
 (Although the site estimates that only three percent of teachers who join request a refund.)

 Can I join anytime I like?

 No. There is a limited enrollment period with a new cohort beginning each July.
-The cohort you join provides support from the other teachers who are working through each focus area at the same time.
+The deadline to join the 2022 cohort is July 27.
+Your cohort provides support from the other teachers who are working through each focus area at the same time.

 How do I sign up?

-To join the July 2022 cohort, simply visit Angela Watson’s 40 Hour Teacher Workweek and enter your email.
-You will be notified when you can join, receive sample materials and be automatically entered to win a free membership!
+To join the 2022 cohort, simply visit Angela Watson’s 40 Hour Teacher Workweek and sign up.
+You can also enter your email to get a sneak peek at sample materials.

 40 Hour Leadership